watson-developer-cloud/assistant-simple/README.md

 <a name="workspace">
 # Import a workspace
 </a>

+To use the app you're creating, you need to add a worksapce to your Conversation service.
+A workspace is a container for all the artifacts that define the behavior of your service (ie: intents, entities and chat flows).
+For this sample app, a workspace is provided.

+For more information on workspaces, see the full  [Conversation service  documentation](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/conversation/overview.shtml).

-1 Navigate to the Bluemix dashboard, select the service you created.
+1 Navigate to the Bluemix dashboard, select the Conversation service that you created.

 2 Go to the **Manage** menu item and select **Launch Tool**.
 This opens a new tab in your browser, where you are prompted to login if you have not done so before.
 Use your Bluemix credentials.